-Below in Table 7, Summary Schedule of Salary Ranges, is the Fiscal Year 2024/2025 salary ranges detailed by classification.
-The salary ranges were not adjusted by the 4% COLA as normally occurs since the ranges were just revised and approved by the Commission with an effective date of July 1, 2024.
-The Commission's detailed Salary Schedule for Fiscal Year 2024/2025 is included in Appendix C and complies with Government Code §20636 "Compensation Earnable" and California Code of Register §570.5, "Requirements for a Publicly Available Pay Schedule."
+Below in Table 7, Summary Schedule of Salary Ranges, is the Fiscal Year 2025/2026 salary ranges detailed by classification.
+The Commission's detailed Salary Schedule for Fiscal Year 2025/2026 is included in Appendix C and complies with Government Code §20636 "Compensation Earnable" and California Code of Register §570.5, "Requirements for a Publicly Available Pay Schedule."
 The approved salary schedule will also be posted on the website at www.goventura.org under finance when the budget is approved.